What to Do in Kawagoe: 10 Must-See Spots and Local Activities

 © UMON Inc.

 Various shops stand along the main street of Koedo where you can purchase sweets and Japanese traditional products such as chopsticks and glasses.
-A potato is the specialty of Kawagoe, and Imokoi (いも恋) is one of the most recommended sweets to buy, which is steamed potato-jam buns.
+Potato is the specialty of Kawagoe, and Imokoi (いも恋) is one of the most recommended sweets to buy, which is steamed potato-jam buns.

 3. Toki-no-Kane (Bell Tower)

-The symbolic bell tower named Toki-no-Kane (時の鐘) is a must-see spot in Koedo.
-Toki-no-Kane, which was built 400 years ago, rings to tell us the time four times a day on 6 am, noon, 3 pm and 6 pm.
-You may hear it ringing near the tower on those times.
+Toki-no-Kane (時の鐘) is a must-see spot in Koedo.
+Toki-no-Kane, or the Bell of Time, is a historic wooden bell tower that has become the iconic symbol of Kawagoe City.
+It was built 400 years ago, and rings to tell us the time four times a day 6 am, noon, 3 pm, and 6 pm.
+You may hear it ringing near the tower at those times.

 Map: https://goo.gl/vH7dz8